mhiversflaten/ABB-Robot-Machine-Vision/docs/source/imagefunctions.rst

 Image Tools
 ===========

-The image tools included in the ABB-Klosser package are mainly directed toward `uEye cameras`_.
+The image tools included in the ABB-Robot-Machine-Vision package are mainly directed toward `uEye cameras`_.
 These tools utilize IDS's Python bindings for the uEye API: PyuEye_.

 .. _PyuEye: https://pypi.org/project/pyueye/